agustianto-lab/coffee-sales-analysis/README.md

 * Card ID (for repeat customer analysis)
 * Price / Revenue

-⚠️ Note: The dataset does not provide a native transaction ID, therefore a transaction ID was created based on row number.
+ **Note:** The dataset does not provide a native transaction ID, therefore a transaction ID was created based on row number.

-## 🔄 Data Analysis Workflow
+##  Data Analysis Workflow

 Data Source
 → Data Cleaning